 Benefits of networking

-Employers often prefer to hire people they know, or who have connections to people they know.
+In North America, it’s common for employers to hire people they know, or who have connections to people they know.
 One way to consider this approach from the employer perspective is to think about how you can also consult your trusted friends, family, and other relations for advice and introductions to others.
 Employers similarly consult their networks to ensure they meet the best candidates possible.

 Investing in your professional network means you can get advice, referrals and inside information from experts in your field.
 It also means there will be more people in the world that know who you are, what you are capable of, and the kinds of opportunities that interest you.